 The top-spec XTS Platinum coddles with Opus full-leather seats, a leather-wrapped interior with color-contrast stitching and a microfiber sueded headliner, an UltraView panoramic sunroof, a rear-window power sunshade and side-window manual sunshades, 20-inch polished aluminum wheels and chrome grille accents.

 Optional on Premium and Platinum models is the Vsport package, which brings the more powerful twin-turbocharged motor along with unique 20-inch grilles and a special grille.

 Standard safety features on the XTS include dual front, side, side curtain and knee airbags, brake assist and traction and stability control systems.

 A plethora of additional safety systems can be had with the optional Driver Awareness package (which is standard on the Premium and Platinum trim levels), which adds: Lane Departure Warning, which uses cameras to alert the driver if the vehicle unintentionally drifts into the adjacent lane; Side Blind Zone Alert, which employs radar technology to alert the driver to other vehicles in XTS' blind spots when making lane changes; Rear Cross Traffic Alert, which warns the driver of oncoming traffic while backing out of a parking spot, including angled parking; and, finally, Forward Collision Alert, which warns the driver of a possible rear-end collision ahead.

-Though it has the space, luxury and technology features of a full-size sedan like the Mercedes-Benz S-Class, the XTS is closer in price and engine power to midsizers such as the BMW 5-Series, Audi A6 and Mercedes-Benz E-Class.
-Other competitors include a diverse range of rides such as the Hyundai Equus, Lexus ES and Acura RL.
+Though it boasts the space of a full-size sedan like the Mercedes-Benz S-Class, the XTS is closer in price and engine power to midsizers such as the BMW 5-Series, Audi A6 and Mercedes-Benz E-Class.
+Other competitors include a diverse range of rides such as the Hyundai Equus, Lexus ES and Acura RLX.